TheNewJavaman/flow-key-virtual-greenscreen/readme.md

   replacement color to those pixels
     - In: `original`: Original frame in RGB pixels
     - In: `colorKey`: Color to compare against
-    - In: `replacementKey`: Color to replace with greenscreen
     - In: `tolerance`: Int in [0,255] to show the maximum difference that a greenscreen pixel can have from an original pixel
     - Out: `output`: Bitmap that identifies pixels as either 1/true/greenscreen or 0/false/original